vypivshiy/scrape-schema/README.md

 _____
 # Features
+* python 3.8+ support
+* decrease lines of code for your parsers
 * partial support type-casting from annotations (str, int, float, bool, list, dict, Optional)
-* converting parsed values using callbacks, filters, factories
+* interacting with values with callbacks, filters, factories
-* logging to quickly find problems in getting values
+* logging to quickly find problems in extracted values
 * optional success-attempts parse values checker from fields objects
-* decrease code lines for your parsers
-* standardization, modularity* of structures-parsers

-*If you usage schema-structures and they are separated from the logic of getting the text (stdout output, HTTP requests, etc)
+* standardization, modularity* of structures-parsers *If you usage schema-structures and they are separated from the logic of getting the text (stdout output, HTTP requests, etc)
 ____